nxt-insurance/nxt_pipeline/README.md

 You can add segments to the pipeline by using the `segment` class method in the pipeline class body.
 The segment classes inherit from `NxtPipeline::Segment` and have to implement a method `#pipe_through`.
 Inside of it, you can access the pipeline attr by its reader method (see example above).

-You can also define behavior to execute when one of the pipelines raises an error.
+You can also define behavior to execute when one of the pipelines raises an error by using `rescue_segment_burst`.
+The code given to it through a block is executed and given the original error as well as a string naming the segment where the error occured.
+Afterwards the error is reraised.

 ```ruby
 class MyPipeline < NxtPipeline::Pipeline